Nottingham Academy Wildcats

 Participate is the entry point for your child into the Nottingham Academy Wildcats provision.
 It is where your child learns to love the game and have fun playing with their friends.
-Participate begins in Year 7 and is the predominant programme for children in Year 7 and 8.
+Participate begins in Year 7 and is the predominant program for children in Years 7 and 8.
 However, there is a Participate option for players all the way through the Academy, until Year 11.

 In the Participate Programme, practice sessions happen at lunchtime and are 30-40 minutes long.